We have put together a PowerPoint Presentation that you can use in your class for Safer Internet Day!

 Swipe TV puppet Mebs shares his words of wisdom on how to stay safe online.
 From safe selfies to being an internet hero, get Webwise with Mebs this Safer Internet Day.
 Watch the videos here: Swipe TV Web Quest

-RTÉ Two Tube have created a series of advice videos each day this week from Irish YouTubers.
-Sinead Burke (MinnieMelange), Suzanne Jackson (SoSueMe), James Kavanagh (JamesKava), Clare Cullen (Clisare) and Paddy Smyth (Paddyysmyth) will all share tips and advice on safer internet use.
+RTÉ have created a series of advice videos from Irish YouTubers: Sinead Burke (MinnieMelange), Suzanne Jackson (SoSueMe), James Kavanagh (JamesKava), Clare Cullen (Clisare) and Paddy Smyth (Paddyysmyth).
+They all share tips and advice on safer internet use.
 These videos could be used to lead a class discussion or shown during school assembly.
 Watch the videos here.
-Two Tube vlogs
+RTE vlogs

 Counter cyber bullying with a positive messages campaign.
 You might use the#Up2Us interactive poster making kit to create colourful anti-bullying posters.
-Or maybe your school would run a RASK event or create an uplifting thoughts notice board.
+Or maybe your school would run a Random Act of Kindness event or create an uplifting thoughts notice board.
 The #Up2Us interactive poster making kit is FREE to order here.

-Stephen and Bláthnaid from RTÉ’s Two Tube have 5 quick steps to protect your social media profile.
+Presenters Stephen and Bláthnaid have 5 quick steps to protect your social media profile.
 This video can be used in the classroom to lead a discussion on using social media safely.
 View the video here.

 Have students take out their phones and have a look at the last photos they took with friends.
 Then have the students use the Share or Delete checklist to help decide if these photos should be shared publicly online.
 “If you wouldn’t show a picture to your granny then it probably shouldn’t be online!”